Clerical and Administration Pay Equity

 - A $2,500 interim lift in pay rates for all DHB clerical and administration workers who currently receive less than the agreed maximum job band rate.
-This lift in pay rates is effective as of 30 November 2020, and will be added to salaries in the first quarter of 2021.
+This lift in pay rates is effective as of 30 November 2020, and will be added to salaries as soon as possible.

 - Agreed Pay Design Principles for PSA and DHBs to use in developing a new national pay rate and job band structure.

 - A work programme to develop a national pay rate and job banding structure.
 This work programme will contribute to a proposal for a full pay equity settlement by mid-2021, when PSA members covered by the claim will have the opportunity to vote on the settlement.